arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-10.md

 val f: 'a -> 'b -> 'c -> 'd
 ```

-and you can apply `f` to arguments just separating them with white
+and you can apply `f` to arguments just by separating them with white
 spaces (the F# native function application pseudo-operator):